ForhanBinEmdad/ForhanBinEmdad.github.io/_pages/about.md

 ======
 **July 2023:** One paper is accepted by ACM BCB.<br>
 **June 2023:** One paper is accepted by Business Information Review Journal.
+**Jan.
+2023:** One paper is accepted by AMIA Informatics Summit 2023.